cocoon2wong/Project-Jocker/docs/Vertical/README.md

 ## Training On Your Datasets

-The `V^2-Net` contains two main sub-networks, the coarse-level keypoints estimation sub-network and the fine-level spectrum interpolation sub-network.
+The `V^2-Net` contains two main sub-networks, the coarse-level keypoints estimation sub-network, and the fine-level spectrum interpolation sub-network.
-`V^2-Net` forecast agents' multiple stochastic trajectories end-to-end.
+`V^2-Net` forecast agents' multiple trajectories end-to-end.
 Considering that most of the loss function terms used to optimize the model work within one sub-network alone, we divide `V^2-Net` into `V^2-Net-a` and `V^2-Net-b`, and apply gradient descent separately for easier training.
 You can train your own `V^2-Net` weights on your datasets by training each of these two sub-networks.
-But don't worry, you can use it as a normal end-to-end model after training.
+After training, you can still use it as a regular end-to-end model.

 ### Dataset

-Before training `V^2-Net` on your own dataset, you can add your dataset information to the `datasets` directory.
+Before training `V^2-Net` on your own dataset, you should add your dataset information to the `datasets` directory.

 - Dataset Splits File: